-For the purposes of calculating expenses to convert to cash for real property, BHA will use ten percent of the market value of the home.
+For the purposes of calculating expenses to convert to cash for real property, BHA will use ten-

 A family may have real property as an asset in two ways: (1) owning the property itself and (2) holding a mortgage or deed of trust on the property.
 In the case of a property owned by a family member, the anticipated asset income generally will be in the form of rent or other payment for the use of the property.
 If the property generates no income, actual anticipated income from the asset will be zero.